cdiazbas/enhance/README.md

         `continue`: continue a previous calculation
     --epochs=20
-        Number of epochs to use during training --output=networks/keepsize_relu
+        Number of epochs to use during training --output=network/test
-        Define the output file that will contain the network topology and weights --depth=5
+        Define the output file that will contain the network topology and weights --noise=0.
+        Noise to add during training
+    --depth=5
         Number of residual blocks used in the network.
 This number will affect differently depending on the topology of the network
-    --model={keepsize,encdec}
+    --model={keepsize_reflect,encdec}
-        `keepsize` is a network that maintains the size of the input and output, with an eventual upsampling at the end in case of superresolution
+        `keepsize_reflect ` is a network that maintains the size of the input and output, with an eventual upsampling at the end in case of superresolution
         `encdec` is an encoder-decoder network
-    --padding={zero,reflect}
-        `zero` uses zero padding for keeping the size of the images through the network.
-This might produce some border artifacts
-        `reflect` uses reflection padding, which strongly reduces these artifacts --activation={relu,elu}
+    --activation={relu,elu}
         Type of activation function to be used in the network, except for the last convolutional layer, which uses a linear activation